aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - **MyOrganizationId**: Your AWS Organization ID (e.g., `o-abcdefghij`) When executed, this template creates three child stacks in sequence, maintaining the proper order of operations required for effective policy implementation across your AWS Organization.

-10. Create Cloudformation Stackset to configure new AWS account security baseline for each member account in each home region
+10. Create **CloudFormation StackSet** to configure new AWS account security baseline for each member account in each home region
     - Deployment Region: Malaysia ap-southeast-5
-    - Create new **"CloudFormation Stackset"**
+    - Create new **"CloudFormation StackSet"**
     - Permissions: Service-managed permissions
     - Template: lz-account-baseline.yaml
     - StackSetName: "lz-account-baseline"